timglabisch/composer_local_downloader_demo/README.md

 composer will install all the dependencies for proj1, the local repository will copy the required packages in the vendor directory and you can ship the project.

+## blacklisted paths
+the local repository ignores sensitive paths. a path is considered as sensitive if
+- it's located in an vendor/ directory
+- a parent composer.json requires the package composer/installer

+## the local-dependency extra key
+there are a lot of discussions about, if something like local depedendencies make sense. for example local dependencies can be a great way to save a lot of time, if you're using a monolithic repository approach but you'll get in trouble if you try to manage all your dependencies on your own. the extra key ensures that it's not suitable to manage third party dependencies using the local repository.